We are well aware of how materialistic our consumer society is.

 Of course I’m talking financially, but also mentally.
 I read an article the other day about a woman who simplified her life and got rid of 20,000 un-needed items from the house she shares with her husband and children.
 20,000.

 Maybe your case isn’t as extreme as said lady, but think about all the things you have that you no longer need.
-I recently did a very literal spring clean of all my shit and threw out, amongst other things:
+I recently did a very literal spring clean of all my stuff and threw out, amongst other things:

 – Clothes that I no longer liked, or no longer fit